chinedufn/swift-bridge/README.md

 `swift-bridge` generates code that helps you call Rust from Swift and vice versa.

+It allows you to pass complex types between Rust and Swift, without worrying about any of the FFI glue code in between.

+Both Rust and Swift are type safe, so we're able to generate an completely type safe bindings between the two languages.

+---

 _`swift-bridge` takes inspiration from the bridge module idea pioneered by [cxx](https://github.com/dtolnay/cxx)._

 ## Current Status